How Okinawan Karate Evolved from Tomari-te

-Tomari was a small fishing village, the main port for all seafaring traffic in Okinawa.
+Tomari was a small fishing village.
+It was the main port for all seafaring traffic in Okinawa.
 Because of the coral reefs around the islands, this was the safest, and only, port for ships to dock.
 Over the many centuries, the port at Tomari brought in people from all over the world.
-When seafaring was the major transportation between Okinawa and China, Chinese emissaries would pass through.
+Seafaring was the major transportation between Okinawa and China.

 This set the scene for monks leaving China and going to places elsewhere.
 Many passed through the port of Tomari.